ryanmoralesaz/project10_react_frontend_final/README.md

 17. Build out a CourseList component that maps over the courses
 18. Build out a MainComponent that imports the CourseList
 19. Export the MainComponent to App.jsx to render the courses
+20. Added rule to .eslintrc.cjs to ignore proptypes rules
+21.